shmsw25/qa-hard-em/README.md

 ```

 ## Details about data
-Here we release preprocessed data and source for our experiments on two open-domain QA datasets, NaturalQuestions open-domain version ([Kwiatkowski et al 2019][nq-paper]) and TriviaQA-unfiltered ([Joshi et al 2017][triviaqa-paper]).
+Here we release preprocessed data and source for our experiments on two open-domain QA datasets, NaturalQuestions-open ([Kwiatkowski et al 2019][nq-paper]) and TriviaQA-open ([Joshi et al 2017][triviaqa-paper]).

 For both datasets, we treat the dev set as the test set, and split the train set into 90/10 for training and development, following conventions that were also used in [Chen et al 2017][drqa-paper] and [Lee et al 2019][kenton-paper].
 For NaturalQuestions, follwoing [Lee et al 2019][kenton-paper], we take a subset of questions with short answers up to 5 tokens.